 Next, you’ll bake it at 425 degrees until the puff pastry is cooked and the edges are browning nicely.

 When it’s done, remove the tart from the baking sheet and place onto your favorite serving dish.
 You can garnish the tart with any fresh herbs that you like.
-I think rosemary is a nice touch, but use what you like or leave it plain.
+I think rosemary is a nice touch, but fresh thyme leaves or thyme sprigs would be nice as well.

 This is a great tart to serve at brunch.
 It looks beautiful, tastes great warm or at room temperature and is simple to put together.
 Here are some brunch menu ideas that would complement the caramelized onion and goat cheese tart and make a nice spread:

 - Mother’s Day: A big salad, soup bar and this tart would be a great way to celebrate.
-With a coconut bread and tea for dessert.
+Served with a coconut bread and tea for dessert.

 - Sunday Morning w/Friends: Challah french toast, lox, fruit and yogurt parfaits, with homemade iced mochas